voltrondata/sqlflite/README.md

 ```

 ## Print help
-To see all the available options run `flight.sql --help`.
+To see all the available options run `flight_sql --help`.

 ```bash
 flight_sql --help